We’ve talked about the benefits of working from home before on our website.

 Even if you’re working from home for some days of the week, you’ll be able to get all of the same commuter benefits by not needing an expensive monthly pass.
-These days, companies are also slashing these types of benefits if they’ve recently transitioned to remote workforces.
+These days, companies are also slashing these types of benefits if they’ve recently transitioned to becoming remote-first.

 Fun fact about me: In 2013, I moved to New York City and I sold my car.
 I had been living outside of Philadelphia and I had been driving to an office every day.

 In my life without a car (and moving to the biggest city in the US — it’s quite a shift), I eliminated my car payment, stopped needing insurance and obviously didn’t need any car repairs.
 When I moved, I estimated that I saved more than $500 per month by getting rid of my car.
 Plus, I was able to walk to work based on the first apartment I lived in and its proximity to my company’s headquarter office in downtown Manhattan.

 Minimalism is something that we practice: it’s been a style that we’ve taken to when we travel, even practicing travel minimalism tips and tricks.

 At home, we often audit our existing clothes and see what fits and then decide what we still like.
 We try not to hold onto clothes that we might fit into later.
 We also try not to hold onto anything that’s out of style or been out of use for a while.